Part of crashed U.S. Navy chopper found, crew member still missing

-The MH-53E Sea Dragon helicopter was on a training flight on Wednesday when it went into the Atlantic Ocean near Fort Story, about 150 miles south of Washington.
+The MH-53E Sea Dragon helicopter was on a training flight on Wednesday when it went into the Atlantic Ocean near Fort Story, about 150 miles (240 km) south of Washington.

 The Virginia Beach Fire Department boats have discovered the fuselage and tail section using radar, the Navy said in a statement.